 BLUE MONKEY aka INSECT!
-(1987) Reviews and overview
+(1987) Reviews of monster movie

 Blue Monkey is a 1987 Canadian science-fiction horror film about a giant monstrous insect that is eating people in a quarantined hospital.
 Also known as Insect!

-The original title was Green Monkey however it was changed because of a theory at the time that AIDS was started by infected African green monkeys.
 Executive producer Sandy Howard (Race with the Devil) was inspired by the success of Aliens (1986).
-Director William Fruet apparently pushed or the insect angle in the story, saying “if you want horror, start with bugs.”
+Director William Fruet pushed for the insect angle in the story, saying “If you want horror, start with bugs.”
 The movie received a 30% tax benefit because it was shot in Toronto with Canadian talent.

 Reviews: